openfaas/docs/docs/architecture/autoscaling.md

 ## Scaling modes

+* Static - disable scaling for a given function

+  If the minimum and maximum scaling labels are set to the same value, then the function will be ignored by the autoscaler.

+  This can be useful for advanced use-cases where a function may need to be stateful, act as a background worker, or where you are certain that scaling is not required.

 * Capacity `capacity`

   Based upon inflight requests (or connections), ideal for: long-running functions or functions which can only handle a limited number of requests at once.